 I would like to thank Mr Milligan and Mr Cain for looking at this.
 It was really interesting to hear the perspectives from an operator of a seasonal business, and it has been a real pleasure to work with Mr Cain on this motion.
 Thank you for that.
 I would like to thank Ministers Berry, Cheyne and Steel.
-I know our local ministers have taken a huge interest in it.
+I know our local ministers have been in the position of taking a huge interest in it.
 I would particularly like to thank Minister Steel for being quite open and straightforward on the zoning in this area.
 There have been rumours.
 They certainly did not come from the government; they came from the community.
-I think people get anxious when they see change around them, so it was really good to have that clear discussion about having a parks and recreation zoned area here; that it is for the purpose of operating a pool; and that the government will keep that and also take whatever steps it can to work with the current owners-and work with the lease to enforce that-so that we get the pool back as soon as we can.
+I think people get anxious when they see change around them, and it was really good to have that clear discussion that we have a parks and recreation zoned area here and that it is for the purpose of operating a pool and that the government will keep that and also take whatever steps they can in terms of working with the current owners and working with the lease to enforce that so that we get the pool back as soon as we can.
 I think that has been a really useful conversation to have in here.

 I would like to thank Mr Emerson for his words on this issue.
 It is clear that this is an issue that brings a lot of us together.
-I would also like to thank Ms Carrick, who has been working away on pools in Phillip for a long time and knows a lot about the social place they have, and also how important it is to keep them when you have them-and to jump in front of these community debates and make sure that we are holding on to these.
+I would also like to thank Ms Carrick, who has been working away on pools in Phillip for a long time and knows a lot about the social place they have and also how important it is to keep them when you have them-and jump in front of these community debates and make sure that we are holding on to these.

 I hope that this has given the community some reassurance.
 I am also hoping that the act of looking at this issue will bring about the outcome that we are all hoping for.
-That sounds like a strange thing for a parliamentarian to say.
+That sounds like a strange thing for parliamentarian to say.
 I have actually seen that happen.
-We have seen that happen with respect to a number of inquiries when enough scrutiny of an issue has actually brought about the change that people wanted without necessarily having a lot of difficult enforcement and difficult pathways to walk through.

-So, here's hoping that we get this pool back for this summer.
+We have seen that happen on a number of inquiries when enough scrutiny of an issue actually brings about the change that people want without necessarily a lot of difficult enforcement and difficult pathways to walk through.
+So here is hoping that we get this pool back for this summer.
 If we do, I hope to see you down there.
 I was really looking forward to taking my daughter there this year with a few of her mates, and we missed out.
 She is coming up to the teen years, and I think it is a really great place to head to.
 So, hopefully, we will see you down there in a few months.
 If not, we are very pleased that we will be keeping this place as a parks and recreation zoned area and as a pool area, working with government and working with the businesses in the area.